MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-2.md

 ![Blank project flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-2/blank-project-flame-graph.png "Blank project's flame graph"){: .align-center}

 See how it has two `CL` tasks?
 One is the pre-compiled header and the other one is the main file.
+We'll see why they're separate in the next post.

 ## GameBoy emulator